-The Superintendent will ensure that all job positions are identified as either "exempt" or "non-exempt" according to State law and the Fair Labor Standards Act (FLSA) and that employees are informed whether they are "exempt" or "non-exempt" employee categories may include certificated and non-certificated job positions.
+The Superintendent will ensure that all job positions are identified as either "exempt" or "non-exempt" according to State law and the Fair Labor Standards Act (FLSA) and that employees are informed whether they are "exempt" or "non-exempt."
+"Exempt" and "non-exempt" employee categories may include certificated and non-certificated job positions.
 All non-exempt employees, whether paid on a salary or hourly basis, are covered by minimum wage and overtime provisions.